Saturday, December 31, 2011

 Musicor Records MS 3256X

-I'm glad I did, because this is a fun and funky 70s light pop LP.
-Hayman's harmonica solos work on some tracks like the "harpsichord" sound you hear often during this period.
+A fun and funky 70s set featuring Hayman's harmonica work on a few tracks.
 Hayman is also credited on the back cover for playing The Conn Electronic Organ.

 I assume that Capitol collected together the various tracks from a variety of sources to produce the album.
 The Billy May track above also appeared on a later Capitol album titled Wild Stereo Drums.

-Regardless of how the album was produced, all the tracks sound Big Band good together.
+Regardless of how the album was produced, all the mix sounds Big Band good.

 Tuesday, December 27, 2011